fommil/fpmortals/manuscript/wip.md

 If we can't call side-effecting methods in our business logic, or in `Future` (or `Id`, or `Either`, or `Const`, etc), **when can** we write them?
 The answer
 is: in a `Monad` that delays execution until it is interpreted at the application's entrypoint.
-We can now refer to them as *effects*, as opposed to *side-effects*, because they are intentional and described by the type system.
+We can now refer to I/O and mutation as an *effect* on the world, as opposed to *side-effects*, because they are intentionally described by the type system.

 The simplest implementation of such a `Monad` is `IO`